 Standard medical care means a patient receives all necessary medical treatment, unless there is a medical order to withhold treatment.

 Advance directives (like a health care proxy and living will) document future care preference and are difficult to interpret in an emergency.
 Advance directives are for everyone 18 years of age and older.

 MOLST is a set of medical orders that defines life-sustaining treatment the patient wants to receive or avoid now.
-Once MOLST is properly completed and signed by a physician or nurse practitioner, MOLST must be honored by all health care professionals in all settings.
+Once MOLST is properly completed and signed by a physician, nurse practitioner, or, beginning June 17, 2020, by a physician assistant, MOLST must be honored by all health care professionals in all settings.
 Patients who are appropriate for MOLST should have an up-to-date health care proxy in case MOLST orders need to be revised after the patient loses capacity.
 MOLST is not an Advance Directive.